 - Available information about a website/author

-Web pages that are user-centered and keep E-A-T at the forefront of content inform Google that a page can be trusted.
+Web pages that are user-centered and keep E-E-A-T at the forefront of content inform Google that a page can be trusted.
 This improves Google’s search ranking systems but doesn’t directly lead to higher rankings.

-Now that you understand E-A-T standards, here’s how you can optimize content to align with more impact:
+Now that you understand E-E-A-T standards, here’s how you can optimize content to align with more impact:

-Your SEO strategy should include the use of external backlinks to high-ranking domain sites.
-If you’re not using quality, relevant links, that could be the difference between your website ranking on the first page versus the tenth page of search results.
+Your SEO strategy should include external backlinks to high-ranking domain sites.
+If you’re not using quality, relevant links, that could be the difference between your website ranking on the first page or tenth page of search results.
 Always be sure to cite your sources and link to any references used in your content.

 On the flip side, being featured on trustworthy sites is a great way to improve your authority.
 Luckily, there are many ways to do this.
-Speaking at a conference, appearing as a podcast guest, and pitching media to secure an interview or article feature are a few ways to secure a mention on an authoritative site.
+Speaking at conferences, appearing as a podcast guest, and pitching media to secure interviews or article features are a few ways to secure a mention on an authoritative site.

-Put in the time to create content that users are searching for and want to read, then publish it consistently.
+Put in the time to create content users search for and want to read, then publish it consistently.
 Irregularly posting blogs or articles just for the sake of posting will not help you.
 Once you’re ready to publish your content, be sure to promote it and cross-post it on other platforms like your social media accounts, newsletter, or Google My Business listing.

 Your content should also be up to date with the latest information.
 Unless your content is evergreen, we recommend performing a content audit to see what information on your site can be updated, deleted, or condensed with other relevant content.